There’s only one thing you need to know about executing a winning SEO strategy:

 As you can see, this isn’t going to win any design awards.

-Which might leave you wondering: “How was this infographic so well received by the people David sent it to?”
+Which might leave you wondering: “How was this infographic perform so well?”

 It’s actually very simple: